erector/erector/README.txt

   end
   html.to_s          #=> <p>Hello, world!</p>

-This lets you define mini-widgets on the fly, which might be useful if you're
+This lets you define mini-widgets on the fly.

 == DEVELOPER NOTES